ducky64/lacc23-embedded/lab1_2.md

     Without doing so, we wouldn't be able to write a value on the pin, it would be input-only.
   - We also configure the serial port, which we'll use to print messages.
     Although the ESP32 doesn't have a screen, it does have a serial port (represented by the `Serial` object) that can be used to send data to a connected PC.
+    - Objects are the first use of a C++ construct, up until now we've only been using C features.
+      `Serial` is an object, and behaves similar to objects in Python where you can invoke functions on them, and they can have internal variables.
+      `Serial` is pre-defined for you by Arduino.
     - `Serial.begin(115200)` configures the baud rate (data rate, bits per second) to 115200, a common speed.
       Both the transmitter and receiver must agree on the data rate.
     - `Serial.println("Hello, ESP32!")` prints a message to the console.